sarthakahuja11/Bluetooth_RSSI/README.md

 # Bluetooth_RSSI
-A collection of codes to give RSSI values using bluetooth
+Different approaches to give RSSI values using bluetooth